SOME STUDENT TESTIMONIALS

 Carra Pelc, NYC

 "As I walked through the Hells Kitchen section of Manhattan to the first lesson I heard this loud rumble coming from the end of the street.
-It sounded like a marching band was having rehearsal.
+It sounded like a marching band was having a rehearsal.
 I soon found out that it was Ed causing the entire ruckus.
 Ed got me excited about drumming again!
 The most important thing is that he has inspired me to be a better player."

 Ryan Pollastro, NYC